-A few weeks ago, we came to Las Vegas for a week-long adventure, and we spent the first couple of nights at the Hard Rock Hotel & Casino Las Vegas, where we gambled, partied the nights away, and took in the sights and sounds at Vegas’ original pool party, Rehab!
+We recently came to Las Vegas for a week-long adventure, and we spent the first few nights at the Hard Rock Hotel & Casino Las Vegas, where we gambled, partied the nights away, and took in the sights and sounds at Vegas’ original pool party, Rehab!

-Many people forget about the Hard Rock, as it’s located about one mile from the strip, off Paradise Road and Harmon Avenue.
+Many people tend to forget about the Hard Rock, as it’s located about a mile from the strip, off Paradise Road and Harmon Avenue.
 But head south from Planet Hollywood, and you can’t miss the bright neon guitar that marks the entrance to the Hard Rock Hotel & Casino.
-I hadn’t been to the Hard Rock in ages, and I was surprised at just how much had changed over the years!
+I hadn’t been to the Hard Rock in ages, and I was surprised at how much had changed over the years.

 We stayed in the boutique HRH All-Suite Tower, a spacious and modern luxury tower where sophistication and fantasy reign supreme.
 This tower offers an exclusive arrival, valet, check-in, lobby, bell desk, concierge, sundry shop, and spa and services only available for HRH Tower guests.
 Combining a little rock ‘n roll with a lavish atmosphere, the HRH Tower offers guests the ultimate experience of supreme indulgence.